SierraTecnologia/Tracking/README.md

 > **Notes:**
 > - As a final note, this package is a data hord, and it doesn't actually do much of the math that could be done on such a valuable gathered data, so it's up to your imagination to utilize it however you see fits your goals.
 Implementation details is up to you.
-> - We didn't explain the `statistics_data` table since it's used for temporary raw data storage until it's being crunched and processed by the package, so you should **NOT** care or mess with that table.
+> - We didn't explain the `trackings_data` table since it's used for temporary raw data storage until it's being crunched and processed by the package, so you should **NOT** care or mess with that table.
 It's used internally by the package and has no real end-user usage.
-> - The `\Tracking\Models\Statistics\Request` model has relationships to all related data such as `agent`, `device`, `path`, `platform`, and `route`.
-So once you grab a request instance you can access any of it's relationships as you normaly do with [Eloquent Relationships](https://laravel.com/docs/master/eloquent-relationships) like so: `$statisticsRequest->agent->version` or `$statisticsRequest->platform->family`.
+> - The `\Tracking\Models\Tracking\Request` model has relationships to all related data such as `agent`, `device`, `path`, `platform`, and `route`.
+So once you grab a request instance you can access any of it's relationships as you normaly do with [Eloquent Relationships](https://laravel.com/docs/master/eloquent-relationships) like so: `$trackingsRequest->agent->version` or `$trackingsRequest->platform->family`.

 ## Changelog